IRRI-Bioinformatics-Official/SNPseekv3/README.md

 - 🔎 **SNP Search** by gene, chromosome position, or accession
 - 🧬 **Genotype Visualization** for multiple samples
 - 📦 **Downloadable SNP Datasets** in tabular format
-- 🧠 **API Access** for integration with pipelines or other bioinformatics tools
+- 🧠 **BrAPI v2.1** Support for standardized API access and integration with bioinformatics tools
 - 📊 **R-based SNP Analysis** with PLINK support
 - 🐳 **Docker-based Deployment**